 Critics and audiences alike went crazy for his performance as a suburban husband whose midlife crisis had him lusting after his daughter’s teenage friend in American Beauty.
 That buzz culminated in an Oscar for Best Actor.

 In 2000, he appeared with Helen Hunt and Haley Joel Osment in Pay It Forward and starred in K-PAX and The Shipping News in 2001.

 As time progresses, we'll have more info about Kevin Spacey here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.